Skip to content

 192.0.66.2 wpvip.com

-In the above example, example.com and wpvip.com are modified to point at 192.0.66.2, a VIP IP address.
+In the above example, the domains example.com and wpvip.com have been modified to point to 192.0.66.2, the IP address for a specific environment on the VIP Platform.

 $ host example-com.go-vip.net